How to find lost savings and bank accounts

 How can I trace lost investment accounts?

 If you think you’ve lost track of your investments, the first port of call should be the Investment Association.
 It has an Unclaimed Assets Portal (powered by Gretel) that tracks bank accounts, investments, and forgotten shares.
-In the past few months alone, it has reunited customers with £150,000 worth of investments.
+To date, it has reunited customers with £500,000 worth of investments.

 How can I locate missing pensions?